mugalan/multi-agents-on-a-lie-group/README.md

-This repository summarizes the geometric control framework for a network of fullyactuated simple mechanical systems evolving on a Lie group $ G $.
+This repository summarizes a geometric control framework for a network of fullyactuated simple mechanical systems evolving on a Lie group $G$.

 The framework extends the **AGLES-PID** and **virtual-structure synchronization** methodology to multi-agent systems.

 ---